-A successful economy needs a banking system that can support fair and sustainable economic growth without the need for government bailouts.
+A successful economy needs a banking system that can support fair and sustainable economy.
 But UK banks are doing the opposite.

 Most UK bank lending does nothing to support the productive economy.
 Instead it goes towards property and financial speculation, which pushes up house prices and makes financial crises more likely.
-And when crises hit, bank credit dries up without expensive government bailouts.
-This situation needs to change.
+Uncontrolled lending leads to spiralling debt.
+And when crises hit, bank credit dries up, leaving the government with no choice but to fund without expensive government bailouts.